 Sponsors/Exhibitors in practice

 We know there's nothing quite like seeing things in action, so feel free to schedule a demo, or reach out to your Webex Events contact for a personalized tour of a Sponsors feature.

 We make it easy for you and your sponsors to see how attendees are interacting with content, down to individual attendees.
 Hello, ROI! 😎

 On the Metrics tab, scroll down to the Feature Comparison section and click the Sponsors/Exhibitors feature.

 Internal Link Clicks

-To download a spreadsheet with much more granular metrics, click the Export Report button, and then click Metrics.
+To download a spreadsheet with much more granular metrics, click the Export Report button, then click Metrics.
 You can also click the Chats option to download all the messages for each sponsor.
-For a complete look at what's included in these exports, check this out!
+For a complete look at what's included in these exports, see our Metrics article.
 You can edit the spreadsheet down to each sponsor's metrics and then email them all that data goodness. 💾

-Lastly, you can use the Get Shareable Link button to simply send the whole Metrics page to your Sponsors.
-Think carefully before you do this, however - some sponsors might not want other organizations to have access to their metrics and chats! 🔒
+Lastly, use the Get Shareable Link button to simply send the whole Metrics page to your Sponsors.
+Think carefully before you do this — some sponsors might not want other organizations to have access to their metrics and chats. 🔒

 Questions?
 Chat Us or Email firstname.lastname@example.org